EOP Admissions Process and Eligibility

 Previous Calendar Year

-*For households/families larger than 8, add $7,696 for each additional person.
+*For families/households with more than 8 persons, add $7,696 for each additional person.

 Income Guidelines do not apply if: